Skip to content

 Six reasons teams never go back

-Sprint planning that uses real velocity data, burndown charts that update live, and an AI that tells you on day 3 whether the sprint closes on time not on day 9.
+Sprint planning on real velocity, live burndown charts, and an AI that tells you on day 3 whether the sprint closes on time.

 Burndown charts that update on every task completion